IvanHalim/Bayesian-Optimization/analysis/05_algorithm-evaluation.md

 The solution has a Sharpe Ratio of 20.1322 which is even higher than the previous one!
-However, keep in mind that this only works after setting `n_iter` to only 1 iteration.
+However, keep in mind that this only works after setting `n_iter` to just 1 iteration.

-Based on the all-normalized Bayes, here is how your asset should be distributed.
+Based on the naive implementation, here is how your asset should be distributed.

 ``` r